 - After that, press OK.

-- In the case of VBA, you will find the line weight and line type options during typing macro code.
+- In the case of VBA, you will find the line weight and line type options while typing macro code.

 How to Remove All Borders in Excel

 So, as we have learned the methods to apply all borders in Excel, we will need to remove it at any stage of working.
 Here are two quick tips to do it.

 - You can select the No Border option from the Border command in the Home tab.